Klaus Fuchs: Early life

 In the March 1932 German presidential election, the SPD supported Paul von Hindenburg for President, fearing that a split vote would hand the job to the Nazi Party (NSDAP) candidate, Adolf Hitler.
 However, when the Communist Party of Germany (KPD) ran its own candidate, Ernst Thälmann, Fuchs offered to speak for him, and was expelled from the SPD.
 That year Fuchs and all three of his siblings joined the KPD.
 Fuchs and his brother Gerhard were active speakers at public meetings, and occasionally attempted to disrupt NSDAP gatherings.
 At one such gathering, Fuchs was beaten up and thrown into a river.

 When Hitler became Chancellor of Germany in January 1933, Fuchs decided to leave Kiel, where the NSDAP was particularly strong and he was a well-known KPD member.
 He enrolled at the Kaiser Wilhelm Institute for Physics in Berlin.
-On 28 February, he took an early train to Berlin for a KPD meeting there.
-On the train, he read about the Reichstag fire in a newspaper.
-Fuchs correctly assumed that opposition parties would be blamed for the fire, and quietly removed his hammer and sickle lapel pin.
-The KPD meeting in Berlin was held in secret.
+On 28 February, while on a train to Berlin for a secret KPD meeting, he read a newspaper article on the Reichstag fire.
+Fuchs correctly assumed that opposition parties would be blamed for the fire, and surreptitiously removed his hammer and sickle lapel pin.
 Fellow party members urged him to continue his studies in another country.
 He went into hiding for five months in the apartment of a fellow party member.
-In August 1933, he attended an anti-fascist conference in Paris chaired by Henri Barbusse, where he met an English couple, Ronald and Jessie Gunn, who invited Fuchs to stay with them in Clapton, Somerset.
+In August 1933, he attended an anti-fascist conference in Paris chaired by Henri Barbusse, where he met an English couple, Ronald and Jessie Gunn, who invited him to stay with them in Clapton, Somerset.
 He was expelled from the Kaiser Wilhelm Institute in October 1933.